 Hopefully, Fujifilm adopts HEIC for their next-generation cameras ( like Canon ) so we can at least get 10-bit images with their baked-in looks.

-To color these, I threw some of my presets on top of the JPG effect the camera created based on Classic Chrome with a warmer WB shift.
+I threw some of my presets on top of the JPG effect the camera created based on Classic Chrome with a warmer WB shift to color these.
 It worked out well.

-For some of these shots, I also used the Transform tool to straighten things out.
+I also used the Transform tool to straighten things out for some of these shots.
 In others, I left them alone because I liked the warped perspective from using the ultra-wide lens.

-When shooting JPG with Fujifilm cameras, I’ve found you kind of need to turn noise reduction way down because it tends to eat fine details.
+When shooting JPG with Fujifilm cameras, I’ve found that you need to turn noise reduction way down because it tends to eat fine details.

 Pergear 12mm f2 HDR Samples | Fukuoka Japan